 - And, as opposed to in an office setting, we’re rarely distracted by others’ conversations.
 You can’t hear over the proverbial cubicle wall—and on the flip side, you can feel more comfortable not being overheard by everyone around you.
 Especially in scrum practice, it could get loud very quickly, and having everything in Slack really improves the signal-to-noise ratio.

 Finally, another thing we value about communicating remotely is its ability to democratize decisions and level the playing field.
 Everyone’s empowered to speak up and be radically candid across the organizational structure.
 It’s easy to pop into a conversation and be taken seriously on your own merits, whether you’re a rookie or a vet.
 It’s easy to have materials in front of you for meetings, presentations, and more—you don’t have to memorize a presentation or feel self-conscious about standing up in front of everyone and feeling unprepared.
 This especially makes things a lot easier for introverted people, but it certainly improves the quality of life for extroverts as well.

 How do you like to communicate?
-What methods have you found best, or what would you want to try, whether you’re remote or colocated?
+What methods have you found best for remote work communication, or what would you want to try, whether you’re remote or colocated?
 Let us know!
 Send us an email at firstname.lastname@example.org, or reach out on Twitter at @alleyco.